 Our flagship Fellowship programme focusses on local applied research, evaluation and implementation projects, building local capacity for evidence-informed practice, and facilitating networking across health and social care.

 The programme is aimed at all clinicians, health and social care practitioners, and managers across the East of England.
 It is for those who would like to work at the interface of research and practice; develop an understanding of the research environment; and develop skills in research methodology, service redesign, change management and implementing evidence-based improvements into practice.

-Running since 2011, the fellowship has been awarded to 113 people.
+Since 2011, 127 fellowships have been awarded.
 Such success is due to the effort of the Fellows, the support of ARC East of England academics and colleagues across the region who provide one-to-one supervision, mentorship and teaching.

 - are funded by ARC for one day a week, for a year (through a backfill arrangement)

 - undertake either a research or implementation fellowship

 - carry out a project under supervision of an ARC senior researcher or the Implementation Leads